On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Introduction

-For brevity, from here on, we will refer to these truncated null cones simply as \emph{null cones}.
-Now, one can consider the null cone $\mc{N}$ as a one-parameter family of spheres.
-Such a viewpoint can be constructed in many different ways.
-In this paper, like in \cite{kl_rod:cg, wang:cgp}, we define these spheres using a \emph{geodesic foliation}, that is, we define these spheres to be the level sets of affine parameters of a family of null geodesics that generate $\mc{N}$.
-This is in a sense a minimalistic approach, as it requires no additional structures on our spacetime $(M, g)$. \footnote{For instance, in order to foliate $\mc{N}$ using a time function, one would also need to impose some global measure of time on $(M, g)$ that satisfies additional assumptions.} In particular, both the spacetime curvature decomposition, which is present in the curvature flux, and the connection coefficients of $\mc{N}$ will be defined with respect to this foliation.
+Here, we consider instead \emph{infinite} future-directed truncated null cones $\mc{N}$.
+The corresponding objective is to control the geometry of $\mc{N}$ by a corresponding \emph{weighted} curvature flux on $\mc{N}$.
+The main result of this paper accomplishes this task for a certain class of null cones and choice of weights; see further details below.

-We assume that this null cone $\mc{N}$ is sufficiently close to a standard Schwarzschild null cone at the curvature flux level. \footnote{Note this includes standard Minkowski null cones as a special case.} More specifically, we assume: \begin{itemize} \item A weighted curvature flux on $\mc{N}$ (with respect to a geodesic foliation) is sufficiently close to the expected values in a Schwarzschild spacetime.
+For such infinite null cones, one can additionally inquire whether the control one has on this geometry is sufficient to bound quantities of physical interest defined at infinity along our cone, such as the Bondi energy and the rate of energy loss.
+The control of such quantities at null infinity is a point of interest in global problems; for example, it was obtained by Christodoulou and Klainerman in the stability of Minkowski spacetime in \cite{chr_kl:stb_mink}.
+It turns out that we \emph{can} control these quantities of physical interest on one cone, purely in terms of this weighted curvature flux (as opposed to quantities requiring higher regularity).
+This is the primary focus of \cite{alex_shao:bondi}, which relies on the present paper in an essential way.

-\item The connection coefficients for $\mc{N}$ (also with respect to this geodesic foliation) are likewise sufficiently close, in certain norms, to the expected values in the same Schwarzschild spacetime on the initial sphere $\mc{S}$. \end{itemize} The objective will be to prove the following results: \begin{itemize} \item The connection coefficients can be controlled on all of $\mc{N}$ in the appropriate norms by the weighted curvature flux and initial data.
+Our result (Theorem \ref{thm.nc_phys} below) is perturbative in nature; it applies to any infinite null cone $\mc{N}$ that is sufficiently close to the rotationally symmetric null cones in the Schwarzschild (and hence Minkowski) spacetimes.
+More specifically, we assume: \begin{itemize} \item Certain components of the spacetime curvature on $\mc{N}$ (with respect to a geodesic foliation) are $L^2$-close, with suitable weights, to their corresponding values in a Schwarzschild spacetime.

-\item The connection coefficients, with the correct weights, have limits at infinity (in the appropriate spaces), which can also be controlled. \end{itemize}
+\item On the initial sphere of $\mc{N}$, the connection coefficients for the cone (with respect to the same foliation) are likewise sufficiently close, in the appropriate norms, to the expected values in the same Schwarzschild spacetime. \end{itemize} The objective is to prove the following results: \begin{itemize} \item The connection coefficients will remain uniformly close, in the appropriate norms, to their Schwarzschild values on all of $\mc{N}$.